djcohen03/MachineLearning/bayes/README.md

 ## Up Next:
 - Let's think about adding in functionality for making continuous/regression predictions
 - Might be nice to have an explicit _Bernoulli_ distribution wrapper, even though it's just a special case of the Multinomial distribution
+- Let's also think about adding other potential classification-based a priori distribution options
 - Write some unit tests
 - Not sure if our project will work on input data with greater than 2 dimensions, or if that would even make sense in this context.
 A next step might be to explore higher dimensional input data